mwidas/marine-aquaculture/README.md

 -   map algebra

 ## Data
 The data associated with this project was accessed from this [link](https://drive.google.com/u/0/uc?id=1u-iwnPDbe6ZK7wSFVMI-PpCKaRQ3RVmg&export=download).
-Store
+Store data locally and add `data` folder to the `.gitignore`.

 ```{r}
 marine-aquaculture